Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 Posts get buried.
 Facebook's algorithm decides what you see, not chronology.
 That time-sensitive event lead or health department warning?
 Buried under a meme.
 There is no way to filter by state, by topic, or by "questions that nobody answered yet."

 Scams are escalating.
-In 2025, the Wisconsin DATCP issued formal warnings about scammers infiltrating food truck vendor groups with fake event bookings requesting fees via CashApp and Venmo.
-This is happening in groups across the country.
+In 2025, the Wisconsin Department of Agriculture, Trade and Consumer Protection (DATCP) issued formal consumer warnings about scammers infiltrating food truck vendor groups with fake event bookings requesting fees via CashApp and Venmo.
+Similar reports have surfaced in operator groups across the country.

 Consultant spam is constant.
 Every third post is someone selling a course, a consulting package, or a "free training" that is a sales funnel.
 The line between helpful member and someone pitching services is blurry at best.